kevin-fang/high-throughput-febio/INSTALL.md

 # Installation and Initialization

 To start a HTCondor network, you need two things: 1) a central manager, and 2) execution machines.
 Jobs are submitted to the central manager, and the central manager distributes jobs to the execution machines.
-The central manager should be a computer with very high uptime.

 ## Adding a machine to an existing network
 - First, create a `condor_config.local` file in this directory, to the following specification (take a look at [sample_condor_config.local](sample_condor_config.local) for an example):